saerx/access-toolkit/src/pages/audiences.md

 Learn more about Navilens on Art and Disability Ireland’s Webinar on [Access Technology for Audio Description & Captioning: Supporting an Accessible Arts Programme](https://www.youtube.com/watch?v=K6JVsau4zw0).

+### Online Events and Live Streaming

+Many people cannot attend in person events for multiple reasons such as disability, access barriers, geography, cost or personal responsibilities.
+All public events should be available online or be live streamed, expanding the reach of the event and reducing barriers to participation.
+This can be done via online meeting services such as [Zoom](https://zoom.us/)’s Webinar feature or live streaming services.
+Online meeting software often includes captioning services which facilitate access ford/Deaf and hard of hearing?

 ### Perfume / Chemical Sensitivity

 Those with chemical sensitivities are highly sensitive to petroleum based products and fragrances found in cleaning products, perfumes, detergents and building products.
 These chemicals or smells can induce migraines, asthma, cognitive impairments and allergic reactions, and harm many people with chronic illness.

 Organisations can request audiences to attend an event or venue fragrance free.
 Organisations can also refrain from using scented products and clean regularly with non-toxic products.
 Smoking areas should be positioned well away from doors and windows.

+### Printed Matter

+When designing publications, brochures or other printed matter, it is important to consider the access needs of readers.
+Fonts should be between 16 - 18 points, sans serif, well spaced, and high contrast colours.
+In addition to using high contrast colours, when designing opportunities it’s also essential to consider the needs of colour blind people.
+You can check what colours are colour blind friendly on [Colouring for Colorblindness](https://davidmathlogic.com/colorblind/#%23D81B60-%231E88E5-%23FFC107-%23004D40).

+The average reading age of someone in the UK is 9 years old so it is valuable to consider what language is accessible to most people when writing texts.

 ### Quiet / Sensory Rooms